keriganmarketing/mothership/README.md

         $updater->update();
         ```
 * **Queues and Jobs**
     * The application updates continuously to ensure fresh data is always available.
-This is handled through (https://laravel.com/docs/5.5/queues) [Queues], (https://laravel.com/docs/5.5/queues#generating-job-classes) [Jobs], and (https://laravel.com/docs/5.5/scheduling) [Tasks].
+This is handled through [Queues](https://laravel.com/docs/5.5/queues), [Jobs](https://laravel.com/docs/5.5/queues#generating-job-classes), and [Tasks](https://laravel.com/docs/5.5/scheduling).
-    * The main queue engine uses REDIS to manage the queues and a dashboard to monitor these jobs is located at (https://mothership.kerigan.com/horizon) [https://mothership.kerigan.com/horizon]
+    * The main queue engine uses REDIS to manage the queues and a dashboard to monitor these jobs is located at [https://mothership.kerigan.com/horizon](https://mothership.kerigan.com/horizon)
 * **Server Configuration**
     * Care was taken to make the server setup process as painless as possible, but there are a few custom configurations that we'll have to include.